Scheduled MonumentsEnglandNumber nine Tank House: the Jubilee glassworks 100m south west of the Government Offices on Chalon Way

 What is Number nine Tank House: the Jubilee glassworks 100m south west of the Government Offices on Chalon Way?

-Number nine Tank House at the Jubilee glassworks is a nineteenth-century industrial structure located approximately one hundred metres south-west of the Government Offices on Chalon Way in Lancashire.
+Number nine Tank House at the Jubilee Glassworks is a scheduled ancient monument located approximately one hundred metres south west of the Government Offices on Chalon Way in Lancashire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1020908.

 Who is responsible for protecting Number nine Tank House: the Jubilee glassworks 100m south west of the Government Offices on Chalon Way?